matulka/abacaba_final/README.md

 python manage.py runserver

-Requirements to run the project are specified in requirements.txt To install the requirements, run pip3 install -r requirements.txt
+Requirements to run the project are specified in requirements.txt.
+To install the requirements, create a new virtualenv and run:

+pip3 install -r requirements.txt